xding2020/DevOps-Pipeline/README.md

 To turn on/off the feature flag, user could use command `redis-cli set mdFlag true/false` in master node.

 ## Canary Release ##
 The load balancer is built based on Nginx, which is installed and configured ([Setup Script](https://github.ncsu.edu/dding3/DevOps/tree/M3/Canary%20Release/Proxy/roles/proxy)) in the master node.
-The MongoDB database shared among all instances is also deployed in the master node is also set up in this step ([Setup Script](https://github.ncsu.edu/dding3/DevOps/tree/M3/Canary%20Release/Proxy/roles/mongodb)).
+The MongoDB database shared among all instances is also deployed in the master node in this step ([Setup Script](https://github.ncsu.edu/dding3/DevOps/tree/M3/Canary%20Release/Proxy/roles/mongodb)).

 To control the routing, each node is assigned with a weight.
 In the following setting, 30% of the traffic is routed to the newly staged server (54.227.142.147), the other traffic (70%) is routed to the stable server(184.72.201.7).